 Let’s remind you that the exploit EnernalBlue allows you to remotely execute code in kernel mode on a networked computer using vulnerabilities in the SMB v1 protocol.
 Together with the latest Windows updates, Microsoft forcibly turns off this protocol.

-3. Mining software bundled with your browser.
+3. Coin Miner software bundled with your browser.
 Really?

 Our analysts analyze the state of users’ systems daily to identify new threats.
 This time, during the research, a suspicious file was found in the browser WebFreer.
 We made further analysis that you can find below.